Run Silent, Run Deep (album)

 Run Silent, Run Deep is the first album by Terminal Power Company.
 It was recorded in two weeks in November 1990, for the Beggars Banquet sub-label Situation Two.
 The album was recorded at Expresso Bongo studios in Taworth and was partly mixed by Paul Speare, former saxophonist with Dexys Midnight Runners.

-The album feature samples from various Science fiction movies, notably Blade Runner and Akira.
+The album feature samples from various science fiction films, notably Blade Runner and Akira.